zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

   packages\zosuss\src\Shell.ts

   - connect - This function explicitly checks for an ssh key (first) or a password (second) in a hard-coded fashion.
-If we want the user's authOrder to apply to ssh connections, this function must call the proposed combination of AuthOrder.cacheCredsAndAuthOrder and AuthOrder.putTopAuthInSession to to make the right authentication choice.
+If we want the user's authOrder to apply to ssh connections, this function must call the proposed combination of AuthOrder.addCredsToSession and AuthOrder.putTopAuthInSession to to make the right authentication choice.
 This will not be done at this time to limit the scope of these efforts.
     - **Modify connect ? <span style="color:green">No</span>**

 ## Functions that reference rejectUnauthorized may need modification